Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 Remote Monitoring is an end to end solution that showcases how a remote monitoring IoT solution can be built and deployed for Azure IoT.
-The solution implements a number of uses cases including: registering devices, sending telemetry from devices, creating rules and specifying rule alerts for telemetry, sending commands to devices (e.g. reboot).
+The solution implements a number of uses cases including: registering devices, sending telemetry from devices, creating rules and specifying alerts for telemetry, sending commands to devices (e.g. reboot).
 Remote Monitoring can be deployed and run local or in the cloud.
 When run local cloud access must be available so as to allow access to required cloud resources, e.g.